Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

-\begin{proof} The proof is based on the same idea as the proof of \cref{theorem:Ohno-Sasaki}.
-Let $\ell$ be the number of red elements in the sets $\overline{R}$ and $R^*$.
-Take now an $(n-\ell, k)$-Callan sequence with the property that the extra red block $R^*$ contains only the element $\p{*}$.
-Add a sign and a position (left or right part) to each red element in the Callan sequence.
-We can combine now our ``decorated" Callan sequence with the chosen sets $\overline{R}$ and $R^*$ in order to obtain a valid $E$-sequence.
-We choose the $\ell$ elements in $\binom{n}{\ell}$ ways, we construct the sets $\overline{R}$ and $R^*$ in $\widetilde{E}_{\ell}^{(0)} $ ways and the decorated Callan sequences in $C_{n-\ell}^{(-k)} 4^{n-\ell}$ ways. \end{proof}
+\begin{proof} The proof is based on the same idea as that of \cref{theorem:Ohno-Sasaki}.
+Let $\ell$ be the number of \red elements in the set $S\cup R^{*}$.
+Take now an $(n-\ell, k)$-Callan sequence with the property that the extra block $R^*$ contains only the element $\p{*}$.
+Add a sign and a position (left or right part) to each \red element in the Callan sequence.
+We can combine now our ``decorated" Callan sequence with the sets $S$ and $R^*$ to obtain a valid $E$-sequence.
+We choose the $\ell$ elements in $\binom{n}{\ell}$ ways, we construct the sets $S$ and $R^*$ in $\widetilde{E}_{\ell}^{(0)} $ ways and the decorated Callan sequences in $C_{n-\ell}^{(-k)} 4^{n-\ell}$ ways. \end{proof}

-We recall here the result on another special case, $k=1$, that is, the Corollary 10.2 in~\cite{OhnoSasaki2017} and its analogue for the second kind. \begin{corollary}\cite{OhnoSasaki2017} For $n \geq 0$,
+We recall here the special case $k=1$, that is, the Corollary 10.2 in~\cite{OhnoSasaki2017} and its analogue for the poly-Euler numbers of the second kind. \begin{corollary}\cite{OhnoSasaki2017} For $n \geq 0$, we have

-\end{corollary} \begin{proof} The poly-Euler number $\widetilde{E}_{n}^{(-1)}$ counts odd $E$-sequences with only one blue element.
+\end{corollary} \begin{proof} The poly-Euler number $\widetilde{E}_{n}^{(-1)}$ counts odd $E$-sequences with only one \blue element.
 Hence, there is at most one ordinary pair.
-The term $\widetilde{E}_{\ell}^{(0)}$ gives the number of constructing $\overline{R}$ and $R^*$ and for the one ordinary pair we only need to decorate the red elements remaining for the pair.
-The case of $\ell=n$ corresponds to the case when the blue extra block contains $\{\k{1}, \k{*}\}$ and there is no ordinary pair. \end{proof}
+The term $\widetilde{E}_{\ell}^{(0)}$ gives the number of constructing $S\cup R^*$.
+We determine the sign and the position of each \red element in an ordinary pair in $4^{n-\ell}$ ways. \end{proof}

-Using the results of \cref{lemma:pE_special_case} we have \cref{corollary:pE_pBC}.
+Using the results of \cref{lemma:pE_special_case}, we have \cref{corollary:pE_pBC}.